guyzyl/awesome-macos-apps/README.md

 # Awesome macOS Apps
 There are a lot of recommendation lists for Mac out there.\
-After going over a few, testing out different options and using them for a while, this is mine 😄
+After going over a few and testing stuff out, this is an opinionated list of **tools and apps I actually use**.
 > It's recommended to install everything using [Homebrew](https://docs.brew.sh/Installation) (the open source macOS  package manager) for easier upgrades

 ## Contents